asyncapi/website/markdown/blog/2024-august-summary.md

 If you are unable to attend our London conference, we will also be heading to the Paris conference on December 5th.
 [Our Call for Proposals is still open](https://conference.asyncapi.com/venue/Paris), and we encourage everyone to submit a proposal and share their expertise with the community.

-Additionally, we will soon announce the Call for Proposals for our Online Conference, scheduled for October 30th.
+Additionally, [the Call for Proposals for our Online Conference is open](https://conference.asyncapi.com/venue/Online).
 Don't miss this opportunity to participate in and join us for this virtual event.
+The deadline for proposal submissions will be on the 20th of September.

 ## Spec x Tooling